 Our research: In our group, we use two different approaches to find out why some people age more healthily than others.
 The first approach is identification of the genetic mechanisms underlying healthy aging and extended lifespan in humans.
 We are therefore investigating the effect of common genetic variants identified using large-scale genetic association studies (GWAS) of healthy aging and of rare genetic variants that are unique to long-lived families on the functioning of pathways implicated in aging and/or aging-related diseases.
 The second approach is identification of biomarkers of healthy aging.
 To this end, we use data from large-scale international collaborations of human studies.
 Moreover, we are testing the utility of these biomarkers in clinical settings using the cohorts available within Cologne.

 Our goals: Our research is focused on three main aims:

-Our successes: In our most recent effort to identify novel genetic variants influencing healthy ageing, we combined large GWAS using different age-related phenotypes (i.e. healthspan, parental lifespan, and extended lifespan).
-We identified several genetic variants, influencing many different genes and pathways, associated with healthy ageing.
+Our successes: In our most recent effort to identify novel genetic variants influencing healthy aging, we combined large GWAS using different age-related phenotypes (i.e. healthspan, parental lifespan, and extended lifespan).
+We identified several genetic variants, influencing many different genes and pathways, associated with healthy aging.
 These variants will now be taken forward to functional studies.
 Moreover, we recently identified a set of 14 metabolic biomarkers that are predictive of future mortality and will now test the clinical utility of these biomarkers.

 Figure 1: Manhattan plot showing the association of genetic variants with the healthy ageing phenotype based on healthspan, parental lifespan, and extended lifespan (adapted from Timmers et al. 2020).